emrahday/mobile360API/README.md

 mongo
 ```

 `show dbs` Print a list of all databases
 `use <db>` Switch database
 `show collections` Print all collections

 for more mongo [shell command](https://docs.mongodb.com/manual/reference/mongo-shell/)

+we are not closing mongodb connection, because there is internal connection pooling. we need to ensure that it is working correctly, may be optimization required.

 # Test
 in order to run mocha test